Royal Society: President

-The President of the Royal Society is head of both the society and the council.
-The details for the presidency were set out in the second charter and initially had no limit on how long a president could serve for; under current society statute, the term is five years.
+The president of the Royal Society is the head of both the society and the council.
+The details for the presidency were set out in the second charter and initially had no limit on how long a president could serve; under current society statute, the term is five years.

 The current president is Adrian Smith, who took over from Venki Ramakrishnan on 30 November 2020.
 Historically, the duties of the president have been both formal and social.
 The Cruelty to Animals Act, 1876 left the president as one of the few individuals capable of certifying that a particular experiment on an animal was justified.
 In addition, the president is to act as the government's chief (albeit informal) advisor on scientific matters.
 Yet another task is that of entertaining distinguished foreign guests and scientists.

 Permanent staff

 The society is assisted by a number of full-time paid staff.
 The original charter provided for "two or more Operators of Experiments, and two or more clerks"; as the number of books in the society's collection grew, it also became necessary to employ a curator.
 The staff grew as the financial position of the society improved, mainly consisting of outsiders, along with a small number of scientists who were required to resign their fellowship on employment.
-The current Executive Director is Dame Julie Maxton DBE.
+The current executive director is Dame Julie Maxton DBE.

 Functions and activities

 The society has a variety of functions and activities.
-It supports modern science by disbursing over £100 million to fund almost 1,000 research fellowships for both early and late career scientists, along with innovation, mobility and research capacity grants.
+It supports modern science by disbursing over £100 million to fund almost 1,000 research fellowships for both early and late-career scientists, along with innovation, mobility and research capacity grants.
 Its awards, prize lectures and medals all come with prize money intended to finance research, and it provides subsidised communications and media skills courses for research scientists.
 Much of this activity is supported by a grant from the Department for Business, Innovation and Skills, most of which is channelled to the University Research Fellowships (URF).
 In 2008, the society opened the Royal Society Enterprise Fund, intended to invest in new scientific companies and be self-sustaining, funded (after an initial set of donations on the 350th anniversary of the society) by the returns from its investments.

 Through its Science Policy Centre, the society acts as an advisor to the UK Government, the European Commission and the United Nations on matters of science.
 It publishes several reports a year, and serves as the Academy of Sciences of the United Kingdom.
-Since the middle of the 18th century, government problems involving science were irregularly referred to the Society, and by 1800 it was done regularly.
+Since the middle of the 18th century, government problems involving science were irregularly referred to the society, and by 1800 it was done regularly.